 The phrase “Double Jeopardy” makes most people picture Alex Trebek.
 But in the context of criminal law, these two words take on a very different meaning.
-In this article, criminal defense attorney Darwin Overson will explain why a defendant cannot be prosecuted twice for the same offense, and go over some major exceptions to the prohibition against multiple prosecutions.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will explain why a defendant cannot be prosecuted twice for the same offense, and go over some major exceptions to the prohibition against multiple prosecutions.

 What is the Double Jeopardy Clause?